Bureau of Prisons

 Back of badge 119 hallmarked N.C WALTERS & SONS N.Y This company is famous for their production of U.S. Postal badges.

-NEW!
 Back of badge 1398 hallmarked N.C WALTERS & SONS N.Y In the collection of the National Park Service Museum Collections.
 The NPS link confirms this badge was an Alcatraz Correctional Officer Badge.

-NEW!
 BOP prisoner transportation officers or bus crew badge. significant loss of enamel.
 Used by officers who escorted inmates outside of the federal prisons between 1976 and 1983.
 Image found on artpictures.club.

 NEW to the Museum, 2026.
 Also pictured above next to a poor condition patch.
 Federal Prison Service (FPS) first patch.
 The book represents the law, the key, and security, and the rays represent education and rehabilitation.
 It is also thought that the patch represents redemption through the book of salvation.
 Officers wore these patches on the left shoulder of their uniforms between 1939 and 1969, 2" in diameter.

-NEW, 2026!
 Photo courtesy DigitalSF of the San Francisco Public Library.
 Photo taken May 5, 1946, after Alcatraz riot.
 Notice FPS patch on shoulder.

 Get yours!
 The first and only credential patch.
 Leather look PVC based on a 1966 credential.
 After an approved donation, you will receive a Museum CRED patch.
 This offer is valid while supplies last and only one patch per person.